Idiomatic Rust

 To understand the error, imagine you are the Rust compiler.
 Your job is to ensure that references are always valid and that no reference outlives the data it points to.
 In this example, the function longest takes two string slices and returns one of them.

-As the compiler, you see that the function signature promises to return a reference (&str), but it doesn't specify which input reference (x or y) it corresponds to.
+As the compiler, you see that the function signature promises to return a reference (&str), but it doesn’t specify which input reference (x or y) it corresponds to.
 We face a dilemma: Will the returned string live as long as x or y?
-It depends on which of the two strings is longer and this can only be determined at runtime.

 Ferris the crab, the Rust mascot, pondering a dilemma about the function's lifetimes